shahrukhatik/Statistical-Inference/Parametric estimation a Zero-Inflated model using a Robust Sampling Procedure.md

 This project is a reproduction of a previous paper, which can be found here: https://digitalcommons.wayne.edu/cgi/viewcontent.cgi?article=2557&context=jmasm This project is meant to reproduce key findings in the paper and reproduce the methods introduced by Paneru.
-The goal is to make the methodology code freely available to any user.
-None of this work is original work, and all credit goes to the respective authors for their methodology design.
+The goal is to make the methodology code freely available to any user as it is not publicly available.